oreallyoreilly/02_UserOOExample/Readme.md

 - Query a SQLite database User table and displays the users
 - Provide an introduction to collections
 - Provide an introduction to GITHUB and its functionality
+- Provide an introduction to the command line interface
+- Provide an introduction to the Markdown syntax for readme's

 ## License